-We were engaged by the Board of Directors as auditor of British Transco International Finance B.V. as of the audit for the year 2017-2018.
+We were engaged by the Board of Directors as auditor of British Transco International Finance B.V. as of the audit for the year 2017/2018 and have operated as statutory auditor ever since that financial year.

 DESCRIPTION OF RESPONSIBILITIES REGARDING THE FINANCIAL STATEMENTS